Michael-Sharkansky/PrivacyPolicy/PrivacyPolicyThushKal.md

-Privacy Policy for Tlush-Kal application
+Privacy Policy for  תלוש-קל  Tlush-Kal application

 This application does not collect or store personal user data directly.
 All inputs that may require names or IDs or phone numbers of employees are optional and may be left blank.